brian3kb/digichain/keyboard-shortcuts.md

  - Time Limit : prompts to enter a custom value for the timed chain lengths when that mode is enabled.
  - Row Slice Icon : Clear any related slice data.
  - Row Selected Header : Toggles select / de-select all samples in list.
+ - Sample Slice : In slicing panel, previews (plays) the slice clicked on.

 **Alt + Key**
  - Number 1 - 0, P : Stops the playback and looping of the sample.